St. John's Cathedral (Los Angeles)

 St. John's Cathedral is an Episcopal church near downtown Los Angeles that serves as both a parish church and the cathedral church of the Episcopal Diocese of Los Angeles, an area covering five and a half counties.
 Though St. John's was formed in 1890, the current Romanesque Revival architectural style church was built in 1925.
 It was listed in the National Register of Historic Places in 2000.

+In 2021, the church reported 444 members; in 2023, it reported 158 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $333,996.
+Average Sunday Attendance (ASA) reported by the church in 2024 was 128 persons.
+This was a relative decrease from ASA of 192 persons reported in 2021.

 Early history

 St. John's was founded in 1890.
-The Los Angeles Times reported on the groundbreaking ceremony in a front-page story: Quite a large number of interested people assembled on foot and in carriages at the corner of Figueroa and Adams streets, at 4 p.m. yesterday, to witness the laying of the corner-stone of St. John's Episcopal Church.
+The Los Angeles Times reported on the groundbreaking ceremony in a front-page story: Quite a large number of interested people assembled on foot and in carriages at the corner of Figueroa and Adams streets, at 4 p.m. yesterday, to witness the laying of the cornerstone of St. John's Episcopal Church.
 The clergy, in their vestments, preceded by the vestry of the parish, came on the grounds in procession, opening the service as they approached the building site. ...
 St. John's is to be a tasteful Gothic structure of brick, with stone facings, and wood, capable of seating 150 people.
 It is placed on the lot as to admit of the erection of a larger structure in the near future.
 The original neo-Gothic church was consecrated in June 1894.